Ready to Apply?

 In Teach for the Philippines, we go where we are needed.
 When matching Teacher Fellows to their placements, we prioritize the needs of our partner schools and local government units.
 Throughout the admissions process we gather information regarding your skills, experiences, and preferences, and consider these when choosing a placement that is most beneficial for all.
 Teacher Fellows are informed of their placement after completion of Summer Institute and are deployed immediately after.

-I am currently taking my Masters.
+I am currently taking/have plans to take a Masters or PHD.
 Can I still join the Fellowship?

-Although we encourage the continuous professional development of our Teacher Fellows, we also recommend that you reflect on your priorities and the commitment of being in the program entails.
+In applying for the Fellowship Program, we recommend that you reflect on your priorities and the commitment required of a Teacher Fellow.
 This includes placement in one public school anywhere in the Philippines, requirement to take the Licensure Examination for Teachers (LET), and commitment to perform your responsibilities in the school community to the best of your ability.

 I previously applied and was not able to finish the entire process/was not accepted, can I reapply?